chensheni/Recommender/README.md

 # Recommender

-This is the Capstone of Java Programming in Coursera.
+This is the Capstone of Java Programming on Coursera.

 The database used in this project is movie data and rating data.